Skip to Content

 A teardrop trailer

 Winner: 5th wheels offer more living space.
-Travel trailers come in a wider range of designs and floorplans.
+Travel trailers come in a wide range of designs and floorplans.

-Fifth wheels tend to offer more luxurious amenities than travel trailers.
-The kitchen area typically includes a full-size refrigerator, oven, stovetop, microwave, dishwasher, and ample storage and counter space.
+Fifth wheels offer more amenities than travel trailers.
+The kitchen usually features full-size appliances including a refrigerator, oven, 4 burner stove, microwave, and dishwasher.
+There is also plenty of countertop space and cabinets for storage.

-The bathroom in a fifth wheel is often larger than those found in travel trailers.
-There is more room for showering and personal care.
-There is more counter space.
+The bathroom in a fifth wheel is usually larger and more luxurious.
 Some models have a bathtub.
 Some larger models have 1.5 or two bathrooms.

-Sleeping arrangements in fifth wheels vary but typically include a master bedroom with a queen or king-size bed, as well as additional sleeping options such as a convertible dinette, convertible, sofa, or fold-down bunk beds.
+5th wheels have a master bedroom with a queen or king-size bed as well as additional sleeping spaces such as a convertible dinette, convertible sofa, or fold-down bunk beds.

 A dog looking out the window of a trailer

-It’s also worth noting that smaller trailers, such as teardrop trailers and pop-up trailers, come with fewer amenities.
-These compact RVs often have limited kitchen facilities.
-Often times there is just a small stove, fridge, and sink.
+Smaller trailers, such as teardrop trailers and pop-up trailers, come with fewer amenities.
+These trailers usually have basic kitchens with a small stove, mini fridge, and sink.
 They may or may not include a bathroom.
 If there is a bathroom, it will be a small wet bath with a cartridge or composting toilet.
-If there is no bathroom, travelers will have to use external facilities or portable solutions.

 Winner: 5th wheels offer more amenities and more luxurious amenities than travel trailers.
-Large travel trailers can also offer the same amenities.
 Smaller models may lack some amenities.

 Sleeping Space

-Fifth wheels are known for their spacious and comfortable sleeping spaces.
-They often feature two large beds, such as a king and a queen.
+Fifth wheels often feature two large beds, such as a king and a queen.
 Usually, there is one bedroom in the space over the truck bed.
-The second sleeping space is in the main living area.
-This is great for two couples camping together.
-There is some privacy.
+The second sleeping space is a convertible dinette or sofa in the main living area.
+Some models also feature a drop down bed or bunk beds that fold out.

 Fifth wheels usually offer more spacious and luxurious bathrooms than travel trailers.
 Many models have one and a half bathrooms.
 There is usually one master bath and one guest bath.

-The bathrooms in fifth wheels are often more comfortable than those found in travel trailers.
-They often come with premium fixtures and fittings.
+The bathrooms in fifth wheels often come with premium fixtures and fittings.
 Some models have a bathtub.
 There is usually more counter space.
 There may be double sinks.
-This comes in handy when getting ready in the morning.
 Using the bathroom in a fifth wheel is the same as using your bathroom at home.

-In contrast, travel trailers usually offer one bathroom, with the size and facilities varying depending on the model and floor plan.
-Larger travel trailers may have a separate shower, toilet, and sink area.
-Smaller models might feature a more compact wet bath, which combines the shower and toilet into a single space-saving unit.
+Travel trailers usually have one bathroom.
+Larger travel trailers have a separate shower, toilet, and sink area.
+Smaller models might have a more compact wet bath.
+These combine the shower and toilet into a single area to save space.

 An airstream travel trailer in a showroom